 Example 3.
 You claimed the credit for a home you purchased in 2009.
-In 2010, you moved out of the home and converted it to rental property.
-You must check the box on line 13d and complete Part IV to figure the amount of credit you have to repay with your 2010 return.
+In 2011, you moved out of the home and converted it to rental property.
+You must check the box on line 13d and complete Part IV to figure the amount of credit you have to repay with your 2011 return.

 Example 4.
 The facts are the same as in Example 3 except that you purchased the home in 2008.
 You must check the box on line 13d and complete Part IV.
-In this case, you must repay the entire credit with your 2010 tax return.
+In this case, you must repay the balance of the credit with your 2011 tax return.

 Lines 13f and 13g-Home destroyed or sold through condemnation or under threat of condemnation.
 If your home was destroyed or you sold your home through condemnation or under threat of condemnation to a person who is not related to you, the amount of the credit you have to repay (if any) is limited to the gain on the disposition.
-Check the box on line 13a if you have a gain, in addition to the box you check on line 13f or line 13g.
+Complete Part V to determine whether you have a gain.
+Check the box on line 13f if you have a gain.
 If you do not have a gain, you do not have to repay any of the credit.
-Check the box on line 13b if you do not have a gain, in addition to the box you check on line 13f or 13g.
-Use the worksheet below to determine whether you have a gain.
+Check the box on line 13g if you do not have a gain.
+Then read the instructions below for line 13f or line 13g, whichever applies.